 e-Golf too big for you?
 You’re in luck, because VW also makes an electric-powered version of its excellent Up city car.
 Like the Golf, our first drive was in Berlin, where the e-Up proved great fun to throw around tight corners and brisk enough to beat taxis away from traffic lights.
 It’s even better to drive than the regular Up but you have to pay for the privilege – its £19,250 post-grant price seems a little high.

 CO2 emissions of 35g/km drop the Volkswagen Golf GTE comfortably under London’s congestion charge limit but, unlike some of the electric vehicles, which limit you to 100 miles or so before a charge, the GTE will take you over 500 miles.
 Why?
 It’s another plug-in hybrid and a sporty one at that, since VW has infused it with some of the GTI’s DNA – you get 204hp and even a set of sporty tartan-trimmed seats.
 The £28,035 price makes the Plug-In Prius above seem obsolete.

 VW Passat GTE

 If you want something a bit more substantial than Volkswagen’s smaller hybrids, the Passat GTE might be exactly what you’re looking for.
 It’s available in both saloon and estate bodystyles, and has a bigger battery than its smaller siblings to give an electric range of 31 miles and a theoretical total range of 622 miles.
-Prices are expected to cost form £37,500.
+Prices cost form £37,500.